This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 (56) Following Preliminary Assessment, the respondent will be given reasonable opportunity to be heard and/or be given not less than ten (10) working days to make written submissions, in relation to the allegations.

-(57) If an allegation of research misconduct is to be pursued, the Senior Deputy Vice-Chancellor (Research and Industry Engagement) will authorise an investigation as per the Collective Agreement and an investigation panel will be constituted as per the requirements of the Investigation Guide in agreement with the Collective Agreement.
+(57) If an allegation of research misconduct is to be pursued, the Deputy Vice-Chancellor (Research and Industry Engagement) will authorise an investigation as per the Enterprise Agreement and an investigation panel will be constituted as per the requirements of the Investigation Guide in agreement with the Enterprise Agreement.

 (59) The Designated Officer, with assistance from the Assessment Officer, will: